 Safe Social Distancing – When doing your shopping

-With many stores opening doors again, trying to online shop for everything isn’t as crucial as it was before.
+With many stores open again, trying to online shop for everything isn’t as crucial as it was before.
 If feeling up to it, we can now head into the centres to shop for essentials, browse around for deals or to simply people watch.
 Before heading out, think about this:

 - What health and safety precautions has the shopping centre or individual store put into place to protect customers?